 (Negaprion brevirostris)

-Modern lemon sharks primarily inhabit shallow, coastal waters of the eastern hemisphere.
-They’re thought to have evolved during the late Cretaceous period, some 75-95 mya (million years ago), meaning they co-existed with dinosaurs.
-Though relatively large (growing up to 11’ and 300+ lbs), they are a docile species and pose very little threat to humans.
-They’re named after the yellow hue of their skin, which offers excellent camouflage in their preferred shallow, sandy hunting grounds.
-Their teeth lack serrations, have narrow crowns with broad, flat roots, and resemble the letter “T”.
+Lemon sharks primarily inhabit the shallow, coastal waters of the western Atlantic and eastern Pacific.
+They’re thought to have evolved during the Late Cretaceous period, around 75–95 million years ago, meaning they once swam alongside dinosaurs.
+Though relatively large, growing up to 11 feet long and over 300 pounds, they’re a docile species that poses very little threat to humans.
+Lemon sharks get their name from the yellowish tint of their skin, which provides excellent camouflage in their preferred sandy hunting grounds.
+Their teeth lack serrations, have narrow crowns and broad, flattened roots, and resemble the letter “T.”

 SHARK FACT